 Financial Performance and Analysis

 Financial analysis is performed in excel using financial modeling, but its findings are presented here.
-This section provides comprehensive detail on the financial performance of a company, its historical performance, and current earnings.
+This section provides comprehensive detail on a company’s financial performance, its historical performance, and current earnings.
 The analyst also presents the valuation of the company and his assumptions used to predict future earnings.

 This section addresses the potential risks an industry or a company poses to an investor.
-For instance, regulatory risks, operational risks, financial risks, etc. can make a significant impact on the stock price.
+For instance, regulatory risks, operational risks, financial risks, etc., can significantly impact the stock price.

 Following is a sample report published by one of the major financial centers.

 Types of Equity Research Reports

 Following are the three main categories of these reports:

 When a broker or an analyst starts covering up the stock for the first time, he publishes this report.
 This means this is the first time an analyst gives a recommendation on a particular company.
 Therefore, this is a detailed report that explains many things about the company.
 For example, the report provides exhaustive information on the company’s business, its products, services, industry, and market data.
 It also provides other details, for example, the rationale behind the investment recommendation, valuation, information on competitors, etc.

 This report provides deep insights into a particular industry.
 For example, the report covers topics like recent trends in the industry, updates on the recent regulations, competitors, etc. This type of report is also usually long because it covers an entire industry.
 An industry report also covers information on key drivers, risk factors, and overall valuation levels, followed by shorter sections on specific companies.

 This report is a relatively shorter one.
 Analyst issues this report to update the existing ones that already have an investment recommendation.
 This covers events happening in the company.
 For instance, earnings releases, investor day, or any major announcements by the company affect its strategies, such as an acquisition or a new product launch.